fgerick/Elltorque.jl/README.md

 Results and figures used in [Pressure torque of torsional Alfvén modes acting on an ellipsoidal mantle](https://doi.org/10.1093/gji/ggaa166).

-## Prerequisits
+## Prerequisites

-Installed working texlive, python/python3 with matplotlib >v2.1 for support of latest colormaps.
+Installed texlive, python/python3 with matplotlib >v2.1 for support of latest colormaps.
 A working Julia >v1.3.

 ## Install